dekoza/mtgpl/M14_Rulebook.rst

         untapped creatures gang up and block a single attacking creature.
 If an attacker is blocked, it will deal its combat damage to the creature blocking it instead of to the player or planeswalker it was attacking.
         Blocking is optional.
-See :ref:`Attacking and Blocking <sec-attacking-and-blocking>` [on page 13].
+See :ref:`Attacking and Blocking` [on page 13].

     Blocked creature